antkillerfarm/antkillerfarm_crazy/README.md

 QuickStart: add a shortcut to Taskbar of Ubuntu Unity desktop.

+hiOpenWRT

-hiOpenWRT: the Hello World demo for OpenWrt.
+\-\-normal: the Hello World demo for OpenWrt.

+\-\-autotool: the Hello World demo for OpenWrt(use autotool).

 HelloBox2d: the demo of Cocos2d-x v3 + Box2d.